rschristian/github-contribution-calendar-api/README.md

 ## Usage

-There's a few ways one could use this.
+There's a couple ways one could use this:

 Firstly, I have an instance of this API running at https://gh-calendar.rschristian.dev.
 You can use that address to get to an instruction page and use https://gh-calendar.rschristian.dev/user/{username} for retrieving data from the API.
 Availability of this is not guaranteed, service may go down without warning.